compse-consulting/.github/profile/README.md

 **ComPSE Consulting**

-Trusted expert advisory in statistical modeling, machine learning, and data quality.
+Expert advisory modeling, machine learning, and statistical data analysis for process engineering domain.

 **What we do**